 As much as she misses being high, she wants to see this fast through.
 She wants to see if it will change her for the better.
 She knows Jerome won’t stop at unanswered text messages.
 He’ll show up at her apartment next.
 And he has a key.
 Fuck!
 Why the hell did she give him a key?
 She guesses to make their transactions easy.
 Come in, leave the weed, take the money, and maybe some pussy if she’s drunk enough.

 Damn, she sounds like a fucking addict prostitute.
 No wonder she’s always high.
 She’s a hot goddamn mess.
 Sober Rita, would’ve flung herself off a roof somewhere.
 Her passion for saving lives gone.
 When did things get this bad?
 Six years studying to be a nurse wasted.
-She works the front desk at an urgent care clinic in the projects because she can’t pass a random fucking drug test.
+She works part-time at the front desk at an urgent care clinic in the projects because she can’t pass a random fucking drug test.
 How pathetic is that!